josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🧬_brains_are_not_flowcharts.md

 # 🧬 Brains Are Not Flowcharts
 **First created:** 2025-09-10 | **Last updated:** 2025-10-04
-*Why behavioural-psych simplifications mislead, and how survivor symptomatology exposes the messiness of the brain.*
+*Why behavioural-psych simplifications mislead, and how survivor symptomatology exposes the messiness of the brain*

 ---